raspberrypi-ui/wf-panel-pi/README-kbdlayout.md

   libdbusmenu-gtk3-dev libxkbcommon-dev libwlroots-dev
 ```

-(that should do it for a base desktop version of pi bookworm, if you
+(that should do it for a base desktop version of Raspberry Pi bookworm, if
-encounter missing tools in the build, you should add the required
+you encounter missing tools in the build, you should add the required
-packages accordingly)
+packages accordingly).

-Then, do the actual build:
+Then, do the actual build and install all binaries and metadata:

 ```
 git clone https://github.com/avarvit/wf-panel-pi.git